 Photographic Location: The rocky slope of a drainage canal at the Windsor Road Prairie in Champaign, Illinois.

-Comments: As a semi-woody vine with deeply lobed leaves, Bittersweet differs from all other members of the Nightshade family that occur in the wild in Illinois.
+Comments: As a semi-woody vine with deeply lobed leaves, Bittersweet Nightshade differs from all other members of the Nightshade family that occur in the wild in Illinois.
 It is somewhat variable in regard to the hairiness of its stems and leaves, and there is an uncommon form with white flowers.
-Because of the similarity in common names, this introduced vine should not be confused with Celastrus scandens (American Bittersweet), which is a native woody vine from another family of plants.
-Sometimes Solanum dulcamara is referred to as Bittersweet Nightshade.
+Because of the similarity in common names, this introduced vine should not be confused with Celastrus scandens (American Bittersweet) and Celastrus orbiculatus (Oriental Bittersweet), which are long woody vines from another family of plants.